BANKRUPTCY

 Personal Property

-21.090(1)(a) – Books, art, musical instruments, and jewelry up to $5,000 in total.
+21.090(1)(a) - Books, art, musical instruments, and jewelry up to a total value of $5,000.
+To be selected by the debtor.

-21.090(1)(b) - Household goods, wearing apparel, furniture, appliances, home, and yard equipment up to $12,000 in total.
+21.090(1)(b) - Necessary household goods, furniture, electronics, clothing, appliances, and yard equipment up to $12,000 total.
+To be selected by the debtor.

-21.090(1)(u) - Personal injury compensation up to $16,150.
+21.090(1)(u) - Personal injury awards up to a total value of $16,150.

-21.090(1)(x) - Restitution received for a criminal act.
+21.090(1)(x) - Restitution received for criminal acts.

-21.090(1)(aa) - Earned state and federal income tax credit refunds.
+21.090(1)(aa) - Earned state and federal income tax refund.

-21.090(1)(bb) - Stock in certain corporations.
+21.090(1)(bb) - Stock in certain corporations

 Public Benefits